StefancicRoberto/.Net-Applications/README.md

 # .Net-Projects

-These are my personal projects created with the scope of learning and performing my developing skills.
+These are my personal projects created with the scope of learning and performing my programming skills.